What is Conservative Mennonite Conference?

 How did the conference begin?

-- The roots of Conservative Mennonite Conference go back to the 16th century Anabaptist movement in Switzerland and the influence of Menno Simons (1496-1561) of Holland and a movement among the Swiss-German Anabaptists of the late 17th century to which the name of Jacob Ammon was attached.
+- The roots of CMC go back to the 16th century Anabaptist movement in Switzerland and the influence of Menno Simons (1496-1561) of Holland and a movement among the Swiss-German Anabaptists of the late 17th century to which the name of Jacob Ammon was attached.
 The more recent history is traced to a meeting in 1910 at Pigeon, Michigan, attended by five Amish Mennonite ministers who focused on the vision and concerns of the churches they represented.
 CMC was known then as Conservative Amish Mennonite Conference and, since 1954, as Conservative Mennonite Conference.

 What does the conference believe theologically?